lsolesen/optimafootball-com-jekyll/_posts/2019-02-01-transfer-window-analysis.md

 category: Columns
 language: en
 ---
-This January 2019 transfer window has now closed through out most of Europe and there are a few interesting elements to analyse:
+The January 2019 transfer window has now closed through out most of Europe and there are a few interesting elements to analyse:

 \- This 2019-window was more quiet than the previous ones (all previous windows have been increasing since 2011); in relation to the number of deals and in terms of the actual spending.
 For example in the league traditionally spending the most, Premier League, are down 70% compared to the January 2018-window